FILING START DATE

 6. Psychological and Medical EvaluationsVALIDATED PHYSICAL ABILITY TEST

-Candidates who pass the written test will proceed to the Validated Physical Ability Test (VPAT).
+Candidates who pass the mutiple-choice test will proceed to the Validated Physical Ability Test (VPAT).

 The VPAT evaluates candidates' baseline physical fitness level, relative to the physical demands of the Sheriff's Academy and is comprised of four tests: push-ups, 75-yard run, sit-ups, and 20 meter shuttle run test.
 Candidates must pass the VPAT to start the background investigation.